-In support of the District Technology Initiative, each student in grades 4-12 will be issued a Chromebook, charger, and laptop bag.
+In support of the District Technology Initiative, each student in grades K-12 will be issued a Chromebook and associated materials.
 These items will be inventoried by the Technology Department at the end of each school and returned to the student when they arrive for school in subsequent years.
 Students and parents should be mindful of the condition of each component as they will follow the student throughout their time in Gloucester City Public Schools.
-Charges for the replacement of lost equipment will be: